-Materials science is a cross-disciplinary study of how materials interact with each other.
-Each material has its own chemical properties, meaning that each has its own weight or mass, chemical composition, and structure.
-Materials science examines how these factors affect the interaction of these materials.
-The observations gained from these interactions help researchers and companies develop technology that can produce materials with the desired characteristics.
+In materials science, researchers study the interaction of materials of different chemical properties (weight or mass, chemical composition, and structure).
+The observations gained from these interactions help researchers and companies develop improved products.
 For instance, in surface transportation, researchers have been looking at how to manipulate concrete production so that concrete is more durable and impervious to adverse conditions.
-Concrete at its simplest consists of ordinary portland cement; aggregate materials, such as sand and gravel; and water.
-Researchers are studying how altering the chemical composition of ingredients affect concrete production and concrete's characteristics.
+Concrete, at its simplest, consists of ordinary portland cement and aggregate materials like sand, gravel, and water.
+Researchers are studying how altering the chemical composition of ingredients affects concrete production and concrete's characteristics.

-FHWA supports innovation in materials science to provide a greater range of predictable materials for construction and repair of bridges and pavements.
-For the EAR Program, agency support and funding have focused on developing highway materials that not only emphasize enhanced functionality but also stress sustainability and cost savings.
+FHWA supports innovation in materials science to provide a greater range of predictable materials for constructing and repairing bridges and pavements.
+For the EAR Program, FHWA support and funding have focused on developing highway materials that not only emphasize enhanced functionality but also stress sustainability and cost savings.